MUSA-509/week-1-introductions/Lab.md

 **Follow along by tinkering with the code!
 Don't be afraid to make a mistake.
 Remember that CMD+Z/CTRL+Z will return you to your previous edit.**

-We will look at bikeshare data for Philadelphia.
+We will look at Indego's bikeshare data for Philadelphia.

 ![](https://u626n26h74f16ig1p3pt0f2g-wpengine.netdna-ssl.com/wp-content/themes/indego/library/images/logo.png?v=2)